johannschopplich/apiful/docs/extensions/openapi.md

   ```
 :::

+> [!NOTE]
+> `openapi-typescript` is only needed during development for type generation.
+It will not be included in your production bundle.

 ## TypeScript Definitions Generation

-Before initiating the type-safe API client, you need to generate TypeScript definitions from your OpenAPI schema files.
-You can do this by defining API services with OpenAPI schemas in the `apiful.config.ts` file and running the [`generate`](/guide/cli) command of the APIful CLI.
+Before creating your type-safe API client, generate TypeScript definitions from your OpenAPI schema files.
+This involves creating an `apiful.config.ts` file with your API services and running the APIful CLI.

 Create an `apiful.config.ts` file and define your API services.
-For example, let's define a `petStore` service using the OpenAPI schema from the [Swagger Petstore](https://petstore.swagger.io) API:
+Here is an example using the [Swagger Petstore](https://petstore.swagger.io) API:

 ```ts
 import { defineApifulConfig } from 'apiful/config'